charlie-brunold/Civ6-Optimizer/README.md

 - `Continent`: Continent identifier string
 - `GoodyHut`: Boolean (`True`/`False`, `1`/`0`)

 Place your CSV file (e.g., in the `datasets` directory) and run the conversion script (Step 2 in "Running the Application") to generate the necessary `civ_map_data.json`.
+Sample sample data files have been provided for you to explore if exporting your own map proves infeasible.

 ## Development Roadmap